nomad-coe/nomad/README.md

 Omitted versions are plain bugfix releases with only minor changes and fixes.

+### v0.9.8
+- A new library for parsing text-based raw files.

 ### v0.9.3
 - Encyclopedia with dedicated materials search index.